heysoumyadeep/heysoumyadeep/README.md

 ---

-#### I'm a student from India, currently studying at RCC Institute of Information and Technology pursuing B.Tech in Computer Science & Engineering field.
+#### I'm a student from India, graduated from RCC Institute of Information and Technology pursued B.Tech in Computer Science & Engineering field.

-#### 🌱 I’m currently learning Full Stack Dev.
+#### 🌱 I’m currently learning Cloud Computing and exploring DevOps.

 ---